simwai/lol-ranks-bot/README.md

 2. Install PM2 globally by running `npm install pm2 -g`.
 3. Clone the repository (see Local Development Setup step 2).
 4. Install dependencies by running `npm install`.
-5. Copy the `config.json.example` file and rename it to `config.json`.
+5. Adjust the config values by editing `config.json`.
-6. Edit `config.json` with your Discord bot and Riot API credentials.
-7. Start the bot using PM2 by running `pm2 start index.js --name lol-ranks-bot`.
+6. Start the bot using PM2 by running `pm2 start index.js --name lol-ranks-bot`.
-8. To ensure PM2 restarts the bot after reboots, run `pm2 startup` and follow the instructions.
+7. To ensure PM2 restarts the bot after reboots, run `pm2 save`

 ## How the Bot Works
 - Users trigger the verification process by a command in Discord.